Muriuki-Collins/Campus-Lms/README.md

 3.  **Build**: Select `Build > Make Project`.
 4.  **Run**: Click the `Run` button to deploy the app to your emulator or connected physical device.

----
-*Developed as part of the Zetech University Digital Portal project.*